AlvaLind/pairs-memory-game/README.md

                 handleCardClick(event);
             }
       ```</p></li>
     <li>I also had a bug where the moves and pairs tallies did not update the last round before the alert text with the congratulations popped up.
-I solved this by moving my code so that the tallies can update the final round before the alert appears.
+I solved this by moving my alert message code and adding a time delay between the game completion and the alert being displayed.
+As a result, the tallies can update to display the final pairs and moves before the alert appears.
     <p>```js
     function checkIfGameComplete() {
     let totalPairs = shuffled_cards.length / 2;